Latur: State and central administration

 Latur contributes one seat to the Lok Sabha.
-The seat is currently held by Sudhakar Shringare, MP, of the BJP.
-It also holds one seat for the Assembly - Latur Indian National Congress.
+The seat is currently held by Dr. Shivaji Kalge, MP, of the INC. It also holds one seat for the Assembly - Latur Indian National Congress.
 In latest constituency arrangements made by Election Commission of India, Latur will contribute one Loksabha seat, and two state assembly seats, i.e. Latur City and Latur Rural.